Joint ventures and business partnerships

 - how any disputes between the partners will be resolved

-- an exit strategy for dissolution and liquidation of the joint venture (see ending a joint venture)
+- an exit strategy for ending a joint venture

 You may also need to agree on other issues, such as:

-- insurance - against loss where reasonable and especially if it is standard practice in the industry
+- insurance - against loss where reasonable and especially if it is industry standard

 - indemnification for both parties in the venture